 a Support Group:

 resources on my web site for support groups in Oklahoma.

 Informer Magazine.
-This is a FREE
+A FREE

 magazine for home educators in Oklahoma

 published by OCHEC.
-It provides encouragement, teaching

 Christian homeschool magazine by Mary Pride.